John-Kostick/vzome-sharing/_posts/2022-04-27-5-Directions--sticks-v2-18-16-41.md

 ---
-title:Five Directions sticks surrounding a Rhombic Icosahedron
+title: Five Directions sticks surrounding a Rhombic Icosahedron
 description: A 3D design created in vZome.
 Use your mouse or touch to interact.
 image: https://John-Kostick.github.io/vzome-sharing/2022/04/27/18-16-41-5-Directions--sticks-v2/5-Directions--sticks-v2.png
 published: true